mcornell/watir-page-helper/features/simple_elements/README.md

-# Simple elements

-Two helper methods are generated for simple elements such as headings, spans:
+Two helper methods are generated for simple elements (such as headings, spans):

-* a <name> method to access the text contained by the element
+* a *elementname* method to access the text contained by the element
-* a <name>_<element> method to access the actual watir element
+* a *elementname*_*elementtype* method to access the actual watir element

 For example, with the following page class definition: